cmu-db/15721-s24-scheduler2/docs/design_doc.md

 - **Work Threads (tokio):** Tokio threads are created for each executor node to handle communications.
 - **QueryID Table:** An in-memory data structure mapping QueryIDs to a DAG of remaining query fragments and cost estimates retrieved from the optimizer.
 - **Executors:** Each executor is connected to the scheduler and the other executors via gRPC (tonic).
+- **Intermediate Results**: Intermediate results are stored as a thread-safe HashMap<TaskKey, Vec<RecordBatch> in shared memory.
+All executors will be able to access intermediate results without having to serialize/deserialize data.

 **Workflow:**
 1. Receives Datafusion ExecutionPlans from Query Optimizer and parses them into DAG, then stores in QueryID Table.
 2. Leaves of DAG are added to work queue that work threads can pull from.
-3. Work threads pull work from the queue and push to execution nodes, then update QueryID Table with results, and enqueue any new leaves.
+3. When execution nodes pull next tasks from the scheduler with an gRPC endpoint, the scheduler provides the task and updates the work queue/Query ID Table.
-4. Upon completion of the last leaf, the job is marked as done in the QueryID Table, and results are stored (either to an S3 location or in memory) until the client calls `query_job_status`.
+5. Upon completion of the last leaf, the job is marked as done in the QueryID Table, and results are stored (either to an S3 location or in memory) until the client calls `query_job_status`.

 # Design Rationale